OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

     });

-_ReactJS components use the .jsx extension because they contain JSX code that needs to be transpiled to JavaScript._
+**Note:** _ReactJS components use the .jsx extension because they contain JSX code that needs to be transpiled to JavaScript._

 See [ReactJS](https://github.com/facebook/react) for more information on developing components.

-Add the View as route within **src/js/main/router.jsx**.
-At the top require the new View
+Within **src/js/main/router.jsx** we need to add the new View as a route.
+At the top of the file, require the new View:

     MyTestView = require('MyTestView')

-Add a route as a child of the App route
+In the same file, add a route as a child of the **App** route

     <Route name="mytest" handler={MyTestView}/>

-Once you save the **router.jsx** you should get some errors in the webpack developer server console
+Once you save the **router.jsx** you should get some errors in the Webpack developer server output:

     ERROR in ./src/js/views/MyTestView.jsx
     Module not found: Error: Cannot resolve module 'MyTestActions' in /home/fjw/openswitch/ops-webui/src/js/views